emilia-piotrowska/MultiGEC-2025-annotation/README.md

 Each line in the file corresponds to one text.
 Each line is a string with the format 'Grammaticality: {score} Fluency: {score}'
 The order of scores follows the order of texts in the dataset.

+For information about the MultiGEC dataset, see their website: https://spraakbanken.gu.se/en/resources/multigec